 - Open-air market featuring local and international artists and designers

-- Next dates: repeats through the year; see official website for dates
+- Next dates: June 17 (repeats throughout the year; see official website)

 - See also:

 (View across the forecourt with the Natural History Museum in the distance)

 Given the city’s long history, the words Vienna and design tend to crop up a lot in historical terms: particularly the era of Viennese modernism around 1900.
 But contemporary design is alive and well in this large, modern, multicultural conurbation.